benedikt-mangold/mad_toxic_discussions/README.md

 # Content

 Run `run_experiment.ipynb` to reproduce results.
-You need want to connect to an available API endpoint where you serve the LLama 3.1 model with 405B parameters to reproduce results or extend.
+You need to connect to an available API endpoint where you serve the LLama 3.1 model with 405B parameters to reproduce results or extend.